zevilz/phpMyAdminInstaller/README.md

 bash pma_installer.sh -t "'/home/user/tmp/pma'"
 ```

 But users haven't access to it directory if phpMyAdmin will be installed for all users in system directories that owner is root.
-The script automatically create this directory in working phpMyAdmin directory with write access for all users (`777`).
+The script automatically create this directory in working phpMyAdmin directory with write access for all users (`777`) if directory owner is `root` and `TEMP_DIR` constant value is `'./tmp/'`.
 This is not recommended because it might impose risk of other users on system reading and writing data in this directory.
 You may create separate directories for each user.

 Example: